AkshayD110/ciscoEventCreation/README.md

 -- Number of messages to create given as user input param

 This tool can create messages at the rate of 150/minute.

+Optimizations required :
+- A logging mechanism to check how many messages where created before any error occurs.